Entities and Lookups

 • You do not want clients to enter your subgraph through this lookup

-• The lookup just constructs a stub -- it does not need to validate existence
+• The lookup just constructs a stub.
+It does not validate the existence of the entity.

 Multiple Lookups Per Entity